PeterBid/rick-and-morty-website/README.md

 <img width="536" alt="Screen Shot 2022-01-26 at 15 28 32" src="https://user-images.githubusercontent.com/91087641/159555394-e01299a3-a4b5-47db-b878-6506d7279022.png">

 <img width="603" alt="Screen Shot 2022-01-26 at 15 22 02" src="https://user-images.githubusercontent.com/91087641/159555458-7ddc2969-09a1-4173-b5c4-9b2f78cc5ebc.png">

+### Creating the Front End

+#### Styling and Audio

+This was the first project in which I worked with the `SCSS`. `SCSS` made styling the and positioning `HTML` elements much easier and smoother as we could use a wide range of colours and styles for classes quickly and effectively across the site.

+We wished to create an application which reflected the Rick and Morty universe.
+We achieved this by having the colour scheme and styling of our website strongly imitate that of the television series.
+In order to emphasize this even further and make our website even more interactive, we added various images and gifs customly made using `Canva`.

+We also added different sound effects from the show, the choice of these were tailored specific functions to enchance the user experiance.
+For example choosing Morty saying "What's you name?" when the user clicks to search a character by name.